Your heartbeat makes life possible – and when atrial fibrillation (AFib) interrupts it, we’re dedicated to restoring your heart rhythm.

 An ICD helps to correct arrhythmia by detecting irregular heartbeats and giving the heart a shock to set it back on track.

-In our Atrial Fibrillation Ablation Center, we’re a collaborative team of doctors, nurses, electrophysiologists (doctors who specialize in the heart’s rhythm) and heart surgeons.
+In our Center for Advanced Atrial Fibrillation Therapies, we’re a collaborative team of doctors, nurses, electrophysiologists (doctors who specialize in the heart’s rhythm) and heart surgeons.

 All of our physicians are board-certified electrophysiologists (board-certified cardiologists with additional years of study in arrhythmias).
 Our team also has considerable skill with ablation procedures, so that you can be confident that you’re receiving the highest level of expertise.